 What is the page limit for submissions?

 This year, our page limit is fifteen (15) pages.
 Please be aware, however, that due to funding constraints, authors of longer papers—between ten (10) and fifteen (15) pages—will likely be asked to cut down their work during the editing process to meet publication requirements.
-It is preferred that papers be shortened to ten (10) pages prior to submission.
+It is strongly preferred that papers be shortened to ten (10) pages prior to submission.

 Are first-year papers considered separately?